How to help someone with a gambling addiction

 It is also important to recognise that it is something that they are currently powerless over.
 While they may have previously made promises about stopping, deleting gambling apps or blocking themselves off websites, gambling is likely now something they can’t simply stop without professional help.

-Encourage professional treatment
+Encourage professional treatment for gambling addiction

 Understandably, you may be concerned about having this conversation, fearing that the person will become angry, deny that they have a problem or retreat further into their addiction.
 Here are a few tips to think about to help you have an effective conversation: